 DLH is committed to demonstrating our company values in everything we do.
 We are always striving to attain the highest level of responsible citizenship as an industry leader in the Federal health and human services market.
 Acting on this pledge is essential to business growth, sustainability, and maintaining the respect of our stakeholders worldwide.

-As a responsible corporate citizen, we actively contribute to advancing the quality of life in the communities where we live and work through our giving program DLH Cares.
-We currently support active duty military; veterans and service members; underserved children, families, and their communities; and at-risk populations.
+As a responsible corporate citizen, we actively contribute to advancing the quality of life in the communities where we live and work through our giving program, DLH Cares.
+We currently support active duty military Service Members, Veterans, underserved children and families, and other at-risk populations.

-- Veterans Affairs Carnival at Alvin York Medical Center in Murfreesboro, Tennessee
+- Texas Veterans Affairs Carnival at Alvin York Medical Center in Murfreesboro, Tennessee

-- Bright Beginnings Holiday Giving in Silver Spring, Maryland
+- Tennessee Bright Beginnings Holiday Giving in Silver Spring, Maryland

 - Heroes for Hotdogs Festival in Atlanta, Georgia